Tim’s laptop service manuals

 Organisation

-These files are all hosted on my website’s server, and individually available by viewing the directory that contains them: http://tim.id.au/laptops.
+These files are all hosted on my website’s server, and individually available by viewing the directory that contains them: https://tim.id.au/laptops.
 There’s no need to go hunting in there file by file however; press ctrl+F here on this page, type in your laptop’s model number, and chances are you’ll zoom straight to the link you need.

 Laptop models that are listed here but not actually linked to a file in /laptops are probably just waiting for me to upload and link them.
 If by coincidence you’re after one of these, email me and I’ll see about getting it to you ASAP.